 Motorcycle-Only Checkpoints (“MOCs”) are conducted throughout New York State.
 Police officers halt traffic at busy intersections, enter traffic on foot, and direct all motorcycles and scooters into a barricaded lane or shoulder.
 Riders are asked for paperwork while officers look for equipment violations.
 Untrained eyes and eagerness to meet ticket writing expectations often result in undeserved tickets, and innocent riders are stuck fighting the charges in court.

 The NYMSTF asserts that the motorcycle -only “safety” checkpoints being carried out by New York’s police are illegal, unconstitutional, have little bearing on our safety and actually endanger motorcycle riders as well as the police officers engaged in these checkpoints.
-Choosing to use a flexible, efficient mode of transportation is not probable cause or reasonable suspicion of anything but good intentions.
+Choosing to use a flexible, efficient, economical and enjoyable mode of transportation is not probable cause or reasonable suspicion of anything but good intentions.

 Report Checkpoints when you See Them:

 If you discover a police checkpoint pulling over only or mostly motorcyclists, please send an SMS (cellphone or smartphone) text message to the NYMSTF at 347-410-6783.
 (Save this number to your phone’s contacts as “Checkpoints” right now!)
 Make the first word of your message CHECKPOINT, followed by a very brief description (130 characters or fewer if possible) of the checkpoint’s location.
 Your text will be published to our Checkpoint RSS/XML feed, our Twitter account and to our text message subscribers within 5 minutes, maximum.

 Do not send test messages!
 If you need help subscribing or using this system, please call or email us.